frederic-perez/AmE-dictionary/data/idioms.md

 __not get anywhere__ To make no progress at all; to be stuck or at an impasse. _Look, we’ve been discussing this issue all day and we haven’t gotten anywhere.
 Let’s take a break and start again tomorrow._
 __not go amiss__
 __not going anywhere__ “Not going anywhere” is commonly used to convey that something or someone is unchanging, persistent, or not making progress.
+__not half bad__ :dart::two: Somewhat satisfactory or good, especially compared to initially low expectations. _I didn’t know what to expect, but these corn dog tacos aren’t half bad!_
 __not have a cent to your name__ If someone doesn’t have a penny to their name or doesn’t have a cent to their name, they are poor. _He never had a penny to his name while he was with me._
 __not have a hope in hell (of doing something)__ To not have any chance at all of doing or achieving something.
 __not have a hope in hell__ To have no possibility of succeeding, coming to pass, or achieving something. _They don’t have a hope in hell of getting into the playoffs this year._
-__not have all day__ To be in a rush; to not have much or any time to spare.
-Usually used in the present tense.
+__not have all day__ :two: To be in a rush; to not have much or any time to spare.
+Usually used in the present tense. _How long is this repair job going to take?
+I don’t have all day!_
 __not have much between the ears__ To be rather stupid, dull, or dimwitted; to not have much common sense or basic intelligence. _She seems nice enough, but I get the sense that she might not have much between the ears._
 __not have two nickels to rub together__ To be extremely poor; to have very little or no money to spend.
 Primarily heard in US. _During college, when I didn’t have two nickels to rub together, I survived off of ramen noodles for months at a time._
 __not hold water__ _Fortunately, most of those tales don’t hold water._
 __not in a million years__ Not at any point; under absolutely no circumstances. _Not in a million years did I think that I would actually win the lottery!_
 __not in a month of Sundays__ Not at any point; under absolutely no circumstances. _Not in a month of Sundays did I think that I would actually win the lottery!_
+__not just another pretty face__ Having distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
+(The assertion that someone is also very attractive is sometimes meant to be humorous rather than literal.) _Yeah, I know how to fix your computer.
+I’m not just another pretty face, you know!_
 __not know (any) better__
 __not know (one) from Adam__
 __not know (one) from Eve__